vanle2000/Chronic-disease-risks-in-US/README.md

 These views help me answer the core business questions before I start modeling.

-The SQL layer also makes the project easier to review because every dashboard metric has a clear source.

 ## Tableau dashboards

 I designed the Tableau section around three dashboard ideas.

-### Dashboard 1: Executive overview

-This dashboard gives a quick view of the national chronic disease picture.
+### Dashboard 1: This dashboard gives a quick view of the national chronic disease picture.

 It should include: